grahams/vidsnarf/README.md

 # TODO

-* parse top-level playlist to find the highest quality stream.
-This is presently a manual process.  gstreamer might just do this for free, i'm not sure
 * input validation, error checking, defensive programming, and all the other good practices presently ignored
 * Figure out the actual minimum set of gstreamer plugins needed so this script doesn't require them ALL to be installed.